14 Apr 3 Best Home Improvement Tax Deductions

 To qualify for the home office deduction, homeowners must have a legitimate business that uses an exclusive portion of the house for regular business use.

-For people that qualify, 100% of the cost home office improvements can be deducted as a business expense.
+For people that qualify, such as people working from home, deduct 100% of the cost home office improvements as a business expense.

 For example, if you use a bedroom in your home as a home office and pay a carpenter to install built-in bookshelves, the you may depreciate the entire cost of the project.